woojinko/woojinko.github.io/lisbon-paris-porto.md

+Lisbon

+I really grew to admire the art on display along public transportation avenues, whether in metro stations or on the tram systems.

+The city itself seemed to have a global aura to it.
+Maybe it was for being the home of the widely multicultural food hall called Time Out Market.
+Or it might’ve been its history of being one of the oldest cities in the world, with a colonial past of flourishing trade + scientific explorations and the immense shame + trauma that comes with the evil means associated i.e. slavery/violence/etc.

+I can’t speak much about this, given I was only there for a few days, but it seems worth it to bring up the two sides of the coin for those who plan to visit Lisbon or other major European cities with such history.

+A similar story can obviously be told for American national parks in their horrific treatment of indigenous populations, big corporations in their abuse of labor + tax loopholes in the quest for profits, or celebrities who fail to exercise their power/platforms responsibly – the list goes on.
+It does personally make me wonder whether the pursuit of money/fame/power is ever worth it, considering their corrupting influences.
+Just me thinking and ranting aloud I think ~

+Paris

 Bread melting in my mouth – the highest quality seemed available at any cafe.
 Toilets having dual flush options – conservation of water practiced seriously by the public sector.
 Fashion following designer/luxury brands heavily – indie or gender-fluid fashion felt nearly nonexistent.
 But the biggest culture shock that I faced here was not with Paris or France, but with South Korea.

 See, I spent over a month traveling Europe with my older cousin.
 We hadn’t seen each other in over 4 years, given that all of my extended family live in Korea, but I had remembered us being butt-buddies back then.
 We’d march around Jeju Island together, giggling at all the same things and competing in all these games we’d make up and play.